lslumass/tutorial/protein-bilayer-binding/README.md

 end structure
 ```
 in obtained [conf.pdb](./examples/conf.pdb), bilayer was placed at the bottom of the box, and KR8 were distribution within the water.
+**Note:** change the position of bilayer and the box size according to your won system.

 **6. solvate the dry bilayer and peptide**
 ```